Castle Combe in the Cotswolds – ultimate guide to visiting

 8. Gather speed at Castle Combe Circuit

-Castle Combe events of the car and motorbike variety centre around the well-known race track which is found just outside the village, and juxtaposes with the village itself.
+The famous race track can be found just outside the village, and juxtaposes with the village itself.

 9. Take in the film locations